svenmeier/wicket-box/README.md

 - DataBox is a DataTable extension which bundles all behaviors into a highly dynamic table with fixed headers, column resizing and its body stretching to the available size
 - TreeBox is the pendant for TableTree
+- SplitBox splits the size of its markup between a resizable main and a remainder component
 - WizardBox streches its content so its control buttons are pinned to the bottom of its markup area.

 Dependency